Term: 14 December 2016 – 13 December 2019

 Mrs Markus holds a Bachelor of Social Work from the University of New South Wales.
 During her career as a social worker, she worked at the Department of Social Security, Wesley Mission and as a TAFE teacher.
 Mrs Markus is passionate about developing and delivering programs that provide opportunities for our young people and being a strong voice for those in her community.

-Director, Australian Institute of Health and Welfare
+Chief Executive Officer, Australian Institute of Health and Welfare

 Term: 5 May 2016 – 4 May 2021

 Mr Sandison has extensive public sector experience, with previous roles in both policy and service delivery and has maintained a particular interest in the use of data and evidence in government.
 Most recently, he was the deputy secretary, health and information, in the Australian Government Department of Human Services where he was responsible for the administration and delivery of a range of programs in the health, government and business areas.
 Before this, Mr Sandison was a deputy chief executive at Centrelink and held senior executive roles in the Department of Families, Housing, Community Services and Indigenous Affairs and the Department of Employment and Workplace Relations.
 Mr Sandison is a board member of L’Arche Genesaret, an Australian Capital Territory community organisation for people with intellectual disabilities.